 Specific master’s degree programs may include a thesis as part of the degree plan.
-Students selecting the thesis option must complete six semester hours of graduate thesis credit.
+A student selecting the thesis option must complete six semester hours of graduate thesis credit.
 These credits may be counted on a degree plan upon successful completion of a thesis with a grade of “S” (i.e. satisfactory).
 “S” grades are not included in grade point average calculations.

-Students may not enroll in thesis credit hours until they have completed all degree program prerequisites.
-They may then enroll in two 3-hour sections of thesis credit.
-After completing those six hours, they must enroll in 1 hour of thesis credit during all subsequent fall and spring semesters until they successfully defend their thesis.
-Summer sessions will have optional enrollment; however, if a student intends to work on his or her thesis during a summer term, he or she must be enrolled in a thesis course.
+A student may not enroll in thesis credit hours until he/she has completed all degree program prerequisites.
+The student may then enroll in two 3-hour sections of thesis credit.
+After completing those six hours, he/she must enroll in 1 hour of thesis credit during all subsequent fall and spring semesters until the thesis is successfully defended.
+Summer sessions will have optional enrollment; however, if a student intends to work on his/her thesis during a summer term, he/she must be enrolled in a thesis course.

 Specific master’s degree programs require the successful completion of a comprehensive examination for completion of a graduate degree.
 The degree program’s graduate faculty shall administer the examinations and determine the minimum passing grade.

 Comprehensive examinations are administered once a semester during the fall, spring, and summer and on dates and times as determined by the Graduate Council.
 Those dates, along with the deadlines to register, are available online and through the program advisors.
 Students are solely responsible for determining the date of their comprehensive examinations and for applying to take the exam on or before application deadlines.
 Applications are available through graduate advisors.